medialab/gazouilloire/README.md

     gazou status
     ```

-### reset
+## Reset

 - Gazouilloire stores its current search state in the collection directory.
-This means that if you restart Gazouilloire
-in the same directory, it will not search
-again for tweets that were already collected.
-If you want a fresh start, you can reset the search state,
-as well as everything that was saved on disk, with:
+This means that if you restart Gazouilloire in the same directory, it will not search again for tweets that were already collected.
+If you want a fresh start, you can reset the search state, as well as everything that was saved on disk, using:

     ```bash
     gazou reset
     ```

-- You can also choose to delete only some elements, e.g. the tweets stored in elasticsearch and the media files:
+- You can also choose to delete only some elements, e.g. the tweets stored in ElasticSearch and the media files:
     ```bash
     gazou reset --only tweets,media
     ```
     Possible values for the --only argument: tweets,links,logs,piles,search_state,media

 ## Troubleshooting

-- Elasticsearch
+### ElasticSearch

 - Remember to [set the heap size](https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html) (at 1GB by default) when moving to production.
 1GB is fine for indices under 15-20 million tweets, but be sure to set a higher value for heavier corpora.

-    Set these values here `/etc/elasticsearch/jvm.options` (if you use Elasticsearch as a service) or here `your_installation_folder/config/jvm.options` (if you have a custom installation folder):
+    Set these values here `/etc/elasticsearch/jvm.options` (if you use ElasticSearch as a service) or here `your_installation_folder/config/jvm.options` (if you have a custom installation folder):
     ```
     -Xms2g
     -Xmx2g
     ```
     Here the heap size is set at 2GB (set the values at `-Xms5g -Xmx5g` if you need 5GB, etc).

-  - If you encounter this Elasticsearch error message:
+- If you encounter this ElasticSearch error message:
     `max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]`:

     :arrow_right:  Increase the `max_map_count` value: